Sea Bags Review: Recycled Sailcloth Bags

 The sails that come into Sea Bags to recycle are washed in industrial machines.
 If they're being assigned a design, it is printed on paper then heat-set onto the sail to create a colorful look.
 Sea Bags uses eco-friendly inks in special printers to apply their creations to the sails and the paper used to set the design onto the bag is recycled.
 They reduce waste and recycle as much as possible.

 Afterward, patterns are traced onto the sail in a specially designed way to minimize scrap.
 (You can see how one sail is cut into many pieces in the front window of their flagship store.)

 Finally, the team works together to build the bag, piece by piece.

 Sea Bags has stores around the United States, with a heavy concentration of them in Maine.
 Every Sea Bags store has a vintage wall and a cube wall.
 This is a wall with their popular and rare vintage bags as well as a unit of cube cubbies that each houses a bag for sale.

 Sea Bags' original retail shop

 You can visit the original retail shop of Sea Bags, which is just two blocks from the flagship store.
-After 20 years since the company's founding, their original retail store remains in a space on a working wharf in Portland.
+After 20 years since the company's founding, its original retail store remains in a space on a working wharf in Portland.
 Today, it mostly operates as their factory on the ground level and second story.
 Some retail space remains on the ground level.
 It is aptly called their Factory Store.

 Brand authenticity remains intact as they continue to work from the waterfront.
-Wharf-life is evident right outside the shop: you can smell all the scents of the sea wafting past the store and hear the sounds of the water and seagulls outside.
+Wharf life is evident right outside the shop: you can smell all the scents of the sea wafting past the store and hear the sounds of the water and seagulls outside.